survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) complement *html-webpack-plugin* and provide more powerful templates to use with it.

 There are also specific plugins that extend *html-webpack-plugin*'s functionality.
-I've listed a few of these below:
+I've listed examples of these below:

 * [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) is able to generate favicons.
 * [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.